 Each year, millions of football fans celebrate it, family and friends gather around the television to watch it and advertisers flock to it as if it were the holy grail of consumerism.
 Super Bowl Sunday is not just an ordinary day in America.
 It's a de facto national holiday.

 The Super Bowl is the championship game of the National Football League (NFL), annually the most-watched single-day sporting event in the world.
 In 2020, nearly 99.9 million viewers watched Super Bowl LIV when the Kansas City Chiefs beat the San Francisco 49ers — and that's just U.S. viewership.
 The most watched Super Bowl in history was Super Bowl XLIX in which 114.4 million viewers saw the New England Patriots beat the Seattle Seahawks.

-The game's intrigue is partially due to the finality of its outcome: Unlike other professional sports leagues that decide their champion in a series of games, the NFL decides its champion with only one.
-This winner-takes-all format adds to the drama of the game and sets the stage for an exciting finale to each NFL season.
+The game's intrigue is partially due to the finality of its outcome.
+Unlike other professional sports leagues that decide their champion in a series of games, the NFL decides its champion with only one; the Super Bowl.

-Even if you are not a die-hard football fan, you may still have an interest in the parties, food and commercials that revolve around the game.
-In this article, we'll discuss the history of the Super Bowl, examine its popularity and learn some interesting facts about the game.
+Even if you're not a die-hard football fan, you may still have an interest in the parties, food and commercials that revolve around the game.
+In this article, we'll discuss the history of the Super Bowl, examine its popularity, and learn some interesting facts about the game.